 Text HELPNOW to 20121

 Having suicidal thoughts or a mental health crisis?
 This new text-for-help hotline instantly connects young people with a trained mental health responder.
-The service helps Indiana's youth get the help they need easily and quickly through Community's Zero Suicides for Indiana Youth initiative.
+The service helps Indiana's youth get the help they need easily and quickly through Community's Zero Suicide Initiative.

 Seek help as soon as possible by contacting a mental health professional or by calling the national Suicide Prevention Lifeline at 800-273-TALK if you or someone you know exhibits any of the following signs: